Enabling environment management

 Use the navigation controls at the bottom to browse the environment’s packages.

-Use the filters at the top of the panel to locate critical CVEs efficiently.
+Use the filters at the top of the page to locate critical CVEs efficiently.
+Select a CVE from the list to view its details.

 Scanning environments